Menditect/documentation/docs/mta/application-revision.md

 Note that downloading can take some time depending on the size of the Mendix project.

 ### Change the Application revision for a Test Configuration
-- Navigate to the "Test configurations" page.
+- Navigate to the `Test configurations` page.
 - Select the Test Configuration.
-- Navigate to "App revisions".
+- Navigate to `App revisions`.
-- Click on "Change revision".
+- Click on `Change revision`.
 - Select the revision you want to test on.
 - MTA will download the revision if it is not yet downloaded.